HannanAbdullah/Churn-Prediction-for-Bank-Customer/README.md

 - Train | Test Split, encoding and Scalling

 #### 4. Modelling & Model Performance
--ANN without class weight
+- ANN without class weight
--ANN with class weight and increasing the learning rate -ANN with class weight and increasing the learning rate and droupout -ANN with class weight and increasing the learning rate and droupout and loss early stopping -ANN with class weight and increasing the learning rate and droupout and recall early stopping -ANN with Optuna
+- ANN with class weight and increasing the learning rate
+- ANN with class weight and increasing the learning rate and droupout
+- ANN with class weight and increasing the learning rate and droupout and loss early stopping
+- ANN with class weight and increasing the learning rate and droupout and recall early stopping
+- ANN with Optuna

 #### 4. Final Model and Model Deployment